 Most Significant Profiles:

 Overall cumulative Profile testing instances as of 2020 are up to 518 from 451 in 2018.
-The most significant PCC profiles continue to be those of years past with substantial testing numbers at previous IHE Connectathons.
-New testing numbers for PCC profiles continue to grow at only a modest rate, and product registry entries are also on the decline.
+The most significant recent profile is Query for Existing Data for Mobile (QEDm) with 14 test instances which far surpasses other recent profiles.
+Otherwise, the most significant PCC profiles continue to be those of years past with substantial testing numbers at previous IHE Connectathons.
+New testing numbers for PCC profiles continue to grow at only a modest rate.

+Product registry entries are also on the decline.
 We are unsure of the reason behind this, perhaps vendors are removing their entries for reasons that we do not know.
+There may be an opportunity to explore which vendors are removing their entries and engage with those vendors to understand why.
+This information can inform new product registry improvements that result in broader community usage.